 How can I estimate closing costs and property taxes for a Roanoke purchase?

-- Review your lender’s Loan Estimate and Closing Disclosure for fees, then consult the City or County tax offices and the Virginia Department of Taxation for current rates and relief programs.
+- Review your lender’s Loan Estimate and Closing Disclosure for fees, then consult with the Settlement company/Attorney for more accurate info.